squid-cache/squid-cache.github.io/SquidFaq.rst

 <<FullSearch(title:Features/ regex:faqlisted.yes)>>

 ==== Modes ====
+ * Forward Proxy is the basic mode, upon which everything else is built.
  * /InterceptionProxy or how to run a proxy without your users knowing (mostly)
  * /ReverseProxy or Accelerator-mode: running Squid to improve a webserver pool's performance